Stomach bug – the importance of eating

 Got a stomach bug and can’t face the thought of food?
 Think it will only add to the dodgy tum?
-Well in some cases, yes – but it all depends on what you opt for; yes, a big greasy option will most likely make you feel a bit queasy!
-But it’s crucial to keep hydrated and supply your body with the nutrients it needs in order to help support your immune system, keep your energy levels up and fight off the invading bug.
+Well, it all depends on what you opt for; yes, a big greasy option will most likely make you feel a bit queasy!
+However, it’s crucial to keep hydrated and supply your body with the essential nutrients it needs in order to help support your immune system, keep your energy levels up and fight off the invading bug.

 Most of you probably remember being told by a parent “Oh no, I think you’ve caught a bug!”
 Whilst feeling slightly sorry for yourself, you no doubt took the pros with the cons and happily accepted a day off school.
 But what was actually going on inside your body?

 “You’ve caught a bug,” usually implies that bacteria or a virus has invaded your body.
-Sounds nasty doesn’t it?
+Sounds nasty, doesn’t it?
 Well yes, it isn’t ideal and whilst there, these invaders can make you feel quite ill.
-But all going well your immune system is ready to put up a good fight and you are able to return to normal fairly quickly.
+But, all going well, your immune system should be ready to put up a good fight and you should hopefully be able to return to normal fairly quickly.

-Stomach bugs are very often caused by viruses and common examples of the culprits include norovirus and rotavirus.
+Stomach bugs are very often caused by viruses and common culprits include norovirus and rotavirus.
 Generally, these pesky pathogens cause irritation and inflammation of the lining of your stomach, also known as gastritis, which can give rise to symptoms such as stomach cramps, nausea, vomiting and diarrhoea.
-As your immune system works hard to fight off the virus, you can also experience a fever and aching muscles and joints as these are common symptoms of other types of viruses too, such as the flu virus.
+As your immune system works hard to fight off the virus, you can also experience a fever and aching muscles and joints, which are also common symptoms of other types of viruses too, such as the flu virus.

-Luckily, unlike other viruses, viruses causing a tummy bug can often be eradicated fairly quickly and many people experience a ’24 hour bug,’ by which time your immune system has shunned the invader and your symptoms start to ease.
+Luckily, unlike some other viruses, those which cause a tummy bug can often be eradicated fairly quickly and many people experience a ’24 hour bug,’ by which time your immune system has shunned the invader and your symptoms start to ease.

 How is food poisoning different?

 Food poisoning is usually the result of eating food contaminated with bacteria.
-There are many reasons why food can become infected but improper storage, cooking and handling method are among the main risk factors.
+There are many reasons why food can become infected but improper storage, cooking and handling methods are among some of the main risk factors.

 What foods are traditionally recommended for a tummy bug?

-- A – Applesauce: Applesauce contains a soluble fibre component called pectin.
+A – Apples and apple sauce: Apples contain a soluble fibre component called pectin.
 Pectin can absorb many times its weight in water and can therefore help to stiffen up your stools.
-Be careful of added sugar though as this can aggravate your symptoms.
-As an alternative try some fresh apple with the skin removed.
+Be careful of added sugar in any sauces though, as this could potentially aggravate your symptoms.
+As an alternative, try some fresh apple with the skin removed.

-However, in more recent years the BRAT diet isn’t quite so popular, it’s pretty restrictive and not necessarily the most nutritious and beneficial foods to include – especially over long periods of time.
+However, in more recent years the BRAT diet has become less popular, as it’s pretty restrictive and doesn’t necessarily include the most nutritious and beneficial foods – especially over long periods of time.

-We give you the lowdown on how we think you should approach a stomach bug and what foods to include where.
+Here I give you the lowdown on how I think you should approach a stomach bug and what foods to include where.

 Although food is often the last thought on your mind, it is still important to fuel your body appropriately whilst fighting an infection.

-Below I outline the five foods you should eat (preferably in this order) if you’re feeling sorry for yourself and have a stomach bug.
+Below I outline the five foods you should try eating (preferably in this order) if you’re feeling sorry for yourself and have a stomach bug.

-During the very early, tentative stages (not quite ready for munching on solids just yet) try incorporating some ginger into your regime.
-Try some ginger tea bags or simple grate some fresh ginger into some hot water and sip on this, candied ginger is also an option which you can suck on, just watch out for the sugar content.
-Ginger is an anti-spasmodic and very good for soothing unsettled tums – there’s even some research to back up its use1.
+During the very early, tentative stages (when you’re not quite ready for munching on solids just yet) try incorporating some ginger into your regime.
+Try some ginger tea bags or simply grate some fresh ginger into some hot water with lemon and sip on this.
+Candied ginger is also an option which you can suck on, just watch out for the sugar content.
+Ginger is an anti-spasmodic and considered very good for soothing unsettled tums – there’s even some research to back up its use1.

-Ok, so there is a time and a place for BRAT – we aren’t ruling it out completely.
+Ok, so there is a time and a place for BRAT – I’m not ruling out these foods completely.
 After the vomiting has tailed off and you’ve been able to keep liquids down, you can give them a try.
 My advice is start with very small bites and don’t eat too much at once.